kyma-project/test-infra/development/tools/cmd/dnscollector/README.md

 - The address `creationTimestamp` value that is used to find addresses existing at least for a preconfigured number of hours

 Addresses that meet these conditions are subject to removal.
-Before removal of a matching address, the tool finds all DNS records associated with the IP address.
+Before removal of a matching address, the command finds all DNS records associated with the IP address.
 The command removes all associated DNS records first, then the IP Address.

 ## Usage